-Client Money Protect is a Government Authorised membership scheme for lettings and property agents in the UK to protect the client money such as rents and deposits received by our Members’.
+Client Money Protect (CMP) is a Government-authorised membership scheme for lettings and property agents in the UK to protect the client money such as rents and deposits received by our members.
 If your agent has CMP membership then you can rest assure that your money is protected and the agent is compliant with the current legislation.

-Trading Standards have the enforcement powers to impose fines.
+Trading Standards have the enforcement powers to impose fines on letting agents.

 CMP is an individual public body and have no obligation to deal with requests under the Freedom of Information Act 2000.